 When strolling through Roberto Burle Marx: Brazilian Modernist at the Jewish Museum in New York City, one might hear a soft hurrying of waves, blended with the whispering of an al fresco crowd.
 A narrative in Portuguese, both spoken and sung, will wander breezily in and out.
 This is a 2001 video by artist Dominique Gonzalez-Foerster, the soundscape of Plages.
 Shot from an aerial perspective above Copacabana Beach, the movie reveals the popular Rio de Janeiro waterside, not in its typical sunlit elegance but in the synthetically lit nocturne of New Year’s Eve 2000.
 Celebrators bristle in the area in between city and ocean, between one year and the next, moving in vibrant patterns amongst the styles set out by Roberto Burle Marx.

 For nearly half a century, Copacabana Beach’s huge sweeps of mosaics have animated the Rio waterside.
 Plages, nevertheless, exposes little of its renowned setting or its retaining walls.
 Just looks of the seductive lines slipping up and down the boardwalk are photographed.
 Yet its ambient soundtrack includes much to this latest appraisal of Copacabana’s designer.
 Gonzalez-Foerster’s video is amongst the handful of works on display that are not authored by Burle Marx; these more modern additions stand in as interpretations of exactly what the program recognizably can not make present– the gardens and landscapes themselves.
-In an exhibit occupied with figural and abstract paintings, intense, polychromatic strategies, and sculptural maquettes, it is simple to lose sense of the product that Burle Marx, through numerous commissioned works, so successfully mastered: outdoor – and frequently public – area.
+In an exhibit occupied with figural and abstract paintings, intense, polychromatic strategies, and sculptural maquettes, it is simple to lose sense of the product that Burle Marx, through numerous commissioned works, so successfully mastered: outdoor amongst the frequent renovations and hot water service repairs – and often public – area.
 The white noise of Plages brings back a few of the spatial dimension that escapes the graphics and designs that frequently represent Burle Marx’s oeuvre.

 Range therefore turns into one of the more apparent messages provided through the items collected in the hall.
 In their effort to influence a new age of interest in Burle Marx, managers Jens Hoffmann and Claudia J. Nahson looked for to represent their subject as far more than the peerless paving and landscape contractor transforming Latin American style together with clear-thinking innovators like Lúcio Costa and Oscar Niemeyer.
 As the title of the exhibit suggests, Burle Marx might be more fittingly thought about as a complex “modernist,” a private whose readiness to use himself to a range of tasks allowed him to think of and genuinely embody the contemporary (whatever that might imply).
 A significant claim of the program is that Burle Marx’s broadened creative practice was essential, instead of incidental, to his developments in landscape style.